 I have more years of international and multinational legal experience than I care to mention.
 But my interests are most definitely not restricted to ‘big business’.
-My in-house experience, my 10 years with an international law firm, my Australian background, my work in the US, my last 18 years living in Singapore and working across the Asia Pacific region, my own firm being a start-up: all this combines to make me a most unusual Singaporean lawyer.
+My 12 years of in-house experience, my 10 years with an international law firm, my Australian background, my work in the US, my last 22 years living in Singapore and working across the Asia Pacific region: all this combines to make me a most unusual Singaporean lawyer.

 If you’re a start up, if you are a small SME, if you are an entrepreneur, if you are a large SME or if you work for an MNC, I have ‘walked in your shoes’.
 I speak the language of your business.
 I like to help you solve your problems and figure out how to do things so that they work in your business.
 All this, and cost-effectively too.